ntp3105/Comprehensive-MLOps/README.md

 At the end of their lifecycle or when they no longer provide value, models need to be decommissioned.
 This phase involves retiring models, archiving data, and ensuring a clean exit from production systems.

 ![Fig  2: Typical MLOps life cycle implemented in the industry [1]](images/Picture_2.png)

+Fig  2: Typical MLOps life cycle implemented in the industry [1]

 ## 2. Integration of MLOps, DevOps, DataOps & ModelOps